nwjs/chromium.src/docs/enterprise/add_new_policy.md

 client- and server-side stakeholders explaining the planned change.

-There are a few noteworthy pitfalls that you should be aware of when updating code that handles existing policy settings, in particular:
+There are a few noteworthy pitfalls that you should be aware of when updating the code that handles existing policy settings, in particular:

-- Make sure the policy meta data is up-to-date, in particular `supported_on`, and the feature flags.
+- Make sure the policy metadata is up-to-date, in particular `supported_on`, and the feature flags.
 - In general, don't change policy semantics in a way that is incompatible (as determined by user/admin-visible behavior) with previous semantics. **In